Sandy Springs and Atlanta Workers’ Compensation Claims

 WHY WORK WITH ROBBINS & ASSOCIATES, PC

-Robbins & Associates, PC, is a well-established Atlanta, Georgia law firm with extensive experience helping workers like you get the workers’ compensation benefits they deserve.
+Robbins Law, PC, is a well-established Atlanta, Georgia law firm with extensive experience helping workers like you get the workers’ compensation benefits they deserve.
 We can help you work with your employer, your employer’s insurance company, and their doctors to get the documentation you need to get your claim approved.
 If you cannot work with the doctors recommended by your employer, we can help you find alternate doctors that will understand and diagnose your injury.
 We can also help you dispute statements that your injury is not work related or is pre-existing.

 Our attorney has more than 30 years of experience handling workers’ compensation claims.
 We will deal with your employer’s insurance company for you so that you can start receiving your medical treatments as soon as possible.